 By 1969 Top Rank were pleading with the Ministry of Transport to have their rent arrangements negotiated, arguing that inaccurate traffic forecasts had made their business difficult.
 They wanted to introduce a news theatre, conference room and grocery shop to their services to attract more custom.
 When this wasn't honoured they refused to bid for any more services, but concerned about their competitors gaining ground, in 1976 they quietly began to bid again.

 In 1991, following the takeover of Mecca, Rank encountered a mountain of debt which they blamed on the economy.
 They decided to sell off some of their subsidiary companies, the first of which was the motorway services.
 These were sold to Michael Guthrie, former CEO of Mecca, resulting in the services being branded as Pavilion.
 Rank later sold him Pizzaland and Prima Pasta.

 The Rank Group continues to operate casinos today.

 The Rank Organisation's iconic gongman logo was used throughout their motorway services.
 Originally, their sites were branded 'Top Rank Motorport', in black-on-white.
-This later changed to bright blue and yellow colours.
+Their logo changed from black to a very dark green.

 In the 1980s, their parent company's green colour scheme became more prominent.
 Initially, their road signs used green-on-white, but this was later reversed to white-on-green.

 The following services were owned by Top Rank:

 - Farthing Corner (M2)